foromer4/netdepend/README.md

 You can run:
 `mvn package assembly:single`
 to create a JAR.
-You can also create an executalble JAR by running the same command on project: `picscout.depend.console`
+You can also create an executalble JAR by running the same command on project: `com.picscout.depend.console`

 Javadocs can be found [here](http://foromer4.github.io/netdepend/)